input-output-hk/partner-chains/docs/user-guides/registered.md

 Ogmios is a lightweight bridge interface for `cardano-node`.
 It offers a WebSocket API that enables local clients to speak to the main chain via JSON/RPC.

-It is recommend to install [Ogmios](https://github.com/CardanoSolutions/ogmios) via pre-built binaries.
+It is recommended to install [Ogmios](https://github.com/CardanoSolutions/ogmios) via pre-built binaries.

-You can also build from source, though it requires a significant number of depencies.
+You can also build from source, though it requires a significant number of dependencies.

 1. Obtain the [binary](https://github.com/CardanoSolutions/ogmios/releases)
 2. Change the file to an executable: `sudo chmod +x /home/ubuntu/ogmios`